 What are the Complications of a Dislocated Shoulder?

 A dislocated shoulder, if not managed properly, can lead to various short- and long-term complications that impact joint function, stability, and overall mobility.
-Even after the shoulder is repositioned, ongoing issues may persist, especially in cases where the injury was severe or repeated.
 Recognizing these risks alongside dislocated shoulder symptoms helps guide treatment and prevent chronic problems.

 How are Dislocated Shoulders Diagnosed?